cristiantg/audioserverfront/README.md

 docker run --restart=always -d -p 80:80 audioserverfront
 ```

+## TODO

+Check first whether the microphoen is enabled.
+Otherwise do not start recording or send data to the server.

 ## Acknowlegment

 This project has been developed in collaboration with D. Figueroa Fernández.